Jonathan-Gander/LocalizableChecker/README.md

 - `projectPath`: It's the path of your project in which each key will be checked.
 (The file set in `sourceFilePath` could be in this directory.)
 - `allowedFilesExtensions`: You can choose to only search in files with specific extensions.
 For example, if you want to check only in Swift files, you can set to `["swift"]` (do not add the dot).
 Setting specific extensions will make faster search.
 - `expectedMinimalNbTimes`: It's the number of time you expect each key to be in files at least.
-For example, if you have two Localizable.strings files (for two languages), set this value to 2, because you're sure it will appear at least 2 times in browsed files.
+For example, if you have two Localizable.strings files (for two languages), set this value to 2, because you're sure each key will appear at least 2 times in browsed files.
 If it appears only 2 times (or less), that means it is unused in your project.
 If you have allowed only `.swift` files (in `allowedFilesExtensions` variable), you can set this value to 0 (because `.strings` files will be skipped).

 ### Run